pimusicbox/pimusicbox/README.md

 Connect Spotify, Google Music and SoundCloud to your audio set or speakers using the Raspberry Pi and control it from your couch!
 An easy to use SD-image for the Pi.
 AirPlay included!

+This is the code-repo.
+The files (modified or new) for the system are in filechanges.
+In the root you'll find a description on how to build it and the build scripts.

 Features
 --------